MHShetty/notifier_plugin/README.md

 n()(1)();
 ```

-But what if my listeners were made to perform a long list operations or I can't just afford to wait until every listeners get notified?
+But what if my listeners were made to perform a long list of operations and I just can't afford to wait until every listeners get notified?

 ```Dart
 n.asyncNotify(); // returns Future<Notifier>